mattiasghodsian/docker-vrising/README.md

 *Edit `server/VRisingServer_Data/StreamingAssets/Settings/ServerHostSettings.json` for remaining options.*
 ## Ports
-The server default ports are `9876` and `9876`, can be altered in `ServerHostSettings.json` (Don't forget to change exposed ports on your container). **Don't forget to port forward on your ports on your router.**
+The server default ports are `9876` and `9876`, can be altered in `ServerHostSettings.json` (Don't forget to change exposed ports on your container). **Don't forget to port forward your ports on your router.**

 ## Volumes